 Founding Executive Director / Healthy Food America (HFA) / Clinical Professor of Medicine and Health Services / University of Washington

-Jim Krieger, MD, MPH is founding Executive Director of Healthy Food America (HFA) and Clinical Professor at University of Washington.
-Healthy Food America is a non-profit that promotes healthy food policy through policy analysis, research, and public education Previously, he served as chief of Chronic Disease Prevention at Public Health-Seattle & King County for 25 years and as an attending physician at Harborview Medical Center, Seattle’s public hospital operated by University of Washington.
+Jim Krieger, MD, MPH is the founding Executive Director of Healthy Food America (HFA) and Clinical Professor at the University of Washington.
+Healthy Food America is a non-profit that promotes healthy food policy through policy analysis, research, and public education Previously, he served as chief of Chronic Disease Prevention at Public Health-Seattle & King County for 25 years and as an attending physician at Harborview Medical Center, Seattle’s public hospital operated by the University of Washington.

 Jim has received numerous awards for his work, including the US Secretary of Health and Human Services Innovation in Prevention Award.
 He has authored more than 75 peer-reviewed publications.
 He has been quoted in many media outlets, including the New York Times, NPR, USA Today, US News and World Reports and Politico.
-He received his undergraduate degree at Harvard, MD at the University of California, San Francisco and MPH at University of Washington.
+He received his undergraduate degree at Harvard, MD at the University of California, San Francisco and MPH at the University of Washington.